PatrickMaiyer/Portapack_Wiki/Microphone-Transceiver.md

 Checking Portapack-Havoc repository , we can see , that this excellent app was developped by Furrtek in 2017 , providing support to Narrow Band FM Transmitter + CTCSS  & Receiver in Half Duplex operation, like a walkie-talkie (two-way directional voice communication but one at a time).

 Later on , thanks to many other great sw developpers , gradually it has been added many more nice functionalities (VOX control, Roger Beep,...) ,and improving it day by day ...
-And from Sept -2020, it was starting to support multi voice analogue Modulation types in half duplex TX / RX, highly appreciated in the ham amateur radio ,  and widely used in LF, HF , VHF, 2m band ,  maritime communications , UHF PMR446,... , and currently we are supporting the followinng ones in TX and RX   :
+And from Sept -2020, it was starting to support multi voice analogue Modulation types in half duplex TX / RX, highly appreciated in the ham amateur radio ,  and widely used in LF, HF , VHF, 2m band ,  maritime communications , UHF PMR446,... , and currently we are supporting the followinng ones :

 * Narrow band FM (NBFM),
 * Wide band FM (WBFM),